 10. Famous Italian pasta

 Traditional Italian pasta is declined in different versions everywhere you go in Italy.
 If you go to Bologna, you will find authentic Italian pasta alla bolognese, a tomato and meat-based sauce renowned worldwide.
+If you want some change on the Bolognese, you can always do a pappardelle bolognese recipe too.
 In Rome, one of the most famous Italian pasta is Cacio e Pepe, a local dish created with pecorino romano cheese and pepper in a delicious sauce with character.
 Going down towards the South, you will find in Catania, Sicily, a dish called Pasta alla Norma.
 With this one, you can relish macaroni with a sauce that combines tomatoes, basil, fried eggplants, and grated ricotta cheese.

 11. Pasta: ( Yes pasta goes to 11 ! )